spakinrinwa/prosper_loan/README.md

 ### **Key Insights for Presentation**

-In the explanatory analysis, visualizations that show the relationship between DebtToIncomeRatio, BorrowerAPR and Loan Status will be displayed.
+In the explanatory analysis, visualizations that show the relationship between Employment Status, BorrowerAPR and Loan Status will be displayed.
-This will give clearer visuals on the following obervations:
+This will give clearer visuals on the following:

- - borrowers with lower APR are more likely to complete their loan repayment when compared with the other borrowers
+ - Loan repayment status in comparison with BorrowerAPR
- - Not employed category of borrowers are more likely to default on the repayment of their Loan
+ - The employment status of borrowers that are more likely to default on the repayment of their Loan
- - high average DebtToIncomeRatio is noticed in LoanStatus outcome categories as Defaulted, PastDue and Chargedoff.
->>>>>>> cac010fe3080b2b222da06731b5ea5fcb45d703d